Paolo-Burns/Google-Data-Analytics-Portfolio-Project/README.md

 This data supports the previous theory of annual members using Cyclistic for daily job commute while casual riders use Cyclistic for pleasure and recreational purposes.

+The following visualizations show which bike stations were used most frequently by Cyclistic users.

 ![startinglocations](https://github.com/user-attachments/assets/268c7b98-d4b8-4328-b61f-1fc473f736ef)

+- Casual riders start their rides more frequently along the coast where a large concetration of Chicago's parks are as well as the beaches and piers.
+- Annual members start their bike trips deeper in Chicago's business districts.
+- Note the point at the University of Illinois at Chicago.
+This indicates that annual memberships might be popular with students and/or university professors & staff.

 ![ending locations](https://github.com/user-attachments/assets/206981b7-e523-44e6-b14d-2360a6da957a)

+- The ending station frequencies tell a similar story.
+- Note the 2 new southern points for annual members.
+These points represent stations that are adjacent to the University of Chicago Bookstore, University of Chicago Main Quadrangle, University of Chicago School of Law, and an ancient cultures museum.

+  Analysis Summary: